FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 ## Typical example

-To ensure the security of the agency's private keys, enterprise deployment tool provides a way to build chain for the collaboration between agencys.
-In this chapter, we will demonstrate how to build chain between agencys in a deployment mode of **6 nodes 3 agencies 2 groups**.
+To ensure the security of the agency's private keys, enterprise deployment tool provides a way to build chain for the collaboration between agencies.
+In this chapter, we will demonstrate how to build chain between agencies in a deployment mode of **6 nodes 3 agencies 2 groups**.

 ### Node networking topology

-A networking mode of a 6 nodes 3 agencys 2 groups is shown following.
+A networking mode of a 6 nodes 3 agencies 2 groups is shown following.
 Agency B and agency C are located in Group 1 and Group 2, respectively.
 Agency A belongs to both Group 1 and Group 2.

 ![](../../images/enterprise/tutorial_step_2.png)